 A water pump is vital to a car engine’s operation because it ensures the coolant keeps moving through the engine block, hoses and radiator, and maintains an optimum operating temperature.
 It is driven by a serpentine belt (aka accessory belt or auxiliary belt) from the crankshaft pulley.

-A car’s water pump uses impeller blades and centrifugal force to move the cooled water into the car’s engine - or rather the water jacket that sits around the engine’s cylinders, which is where the combustion processes take place.
+A car’s water pump uses impeller blades and centrifugal force to move the cooled water into the water jacket that sits around the engine’s cylinders, which is where the combustion process take place.

-A grinding noise from the water pump indicates worn bearings.
+A grinding noise indicates worn water pump bearings.
 These can sometimes be replaced but it’s easier to get a new pump.

 Some modern water pumps have plastic impellers (fan blades) and these sometimes break.
 This leads to vibrations which in turn cause the pump to fail.

 Maintaining a healthy water pump is easy: you need to make sure the engine coolant is in good condition and has the correct amount of antifreeze.
 The latter stops the water freezing in cold temperatures and acts as a rust inhibitor, preventing small particles from breaking off inside the engine and wearing the pump’s parts.